 - is working with a company that comes under the blacklisted category

-What are the advantages of a secured credit card?
+What are the Advantages of a Secured Credit Card?

-If a bank is not accepting you application for credit card due to the low CIBIL score of yours, a secured credit card helps you in building your credit credibility with the help of displaying the financial discipline, reporting of a healthy card usage and by paying bills on time.
+- Helps in improving your credit score – If a bank is not accepting you application for credit card due to the low CIBIL score of yours, a secured credit card helps you in building your credit credibility with the help of displaying the financial discipline, reporting of a healthy card usage and by paying bills on time.

-If you have no credit history, a bank can decide against issuing you the normal credit card.
+- Helps in building your credit history – If you have no credit history, a bank can decide against issuing you the normal credit card.
 Once you use a secured credit card, it allows you to build your credit history, and making you eligible for the normal credit after some time.